scrapinghub/scrapy-autoextract/README.rst

 There are two different ways to consume the AutoExtract API with this library:

 * using our Scrapy middleware
-* using our Page Object providers
+* using our Page Object provider

 The middleware
 --------------